Dragonflies and Damselflies of Mysore Area

-The climate in this study area is moderate, with the summer season spread between March and May, ending with a spell of pre-monsoon showers.
-The southwest monsoon season starts in the first week of June and continues till the end of September.
-The months of October and November have a retreating monsoon season, with October being the wettest month.
-December to February marks the cold season with clear and bright weather.
-Over the last century, this area has recorded an average rainfall of 761.9 mm in Mysore and Chamarajanagar and 691.2 mm in Mandya (Anon, 1988 & 2003).
+The climate is moderate.
+The summer season is from March to the end of May with a spell of pre-monsoon showers.
+Southwest monsoon rainy season starts in June first week, continues till the September end.
+October and November are retreating monsoon season, with October being the wettest month.
+December to February is the dry season with clear bright weather.
+The area has a record of receiving an average of 761.9 mm (Mysore & Chamarajanagar) and 691.2 mm (Mandya) rainfall during the last century (Anon, 1988 & 2003).

-The general vegetation in the study area consists of thorn-scrub (Saldana 1984; Rao & Razi 1981), with a wealthy and diverse flora of 1601 species of flowering plants, belonging to 170 families and 778 genera (Rao & Razi 1981).
+The vegetation found here is thorn-scrub (Saldana 1984; Rao & Razi 1981).
+Mysore area flora is quite wealthy and diverse with 1601 species of flowering plants belonging to 170 families and 778 genera (Rao & Razi 1981).

 Anon.
 1988: Karnataka state gazetteer, (Chief Editor: Suryanath U. Kamath) Mysore district.
 Bangalore: Government Press., Bangalore.
 Pp.1047

 Anon.
 2003.
 Karnataka state gazetteer, (Chief Editor: Parthsarathy T.A.)
 Mandya district, Government Press.
 Bangalore

 Fraser, F.C (1936).
 The Fauna of British India, including Ceylon and Burma.
 Odonata.
 Vols I-III.
 Taylor and Francis Ltd., London

 Hosmani S P. 2012.
 Diversity and nestedness pattern of adult Odonata assemblages around Hadhinaru lake of Mysore, Karnataka.
 Abhinav Journal 1(3):20-28